-So normal is it to shop at second hand shops, that it’s common for friends and colleagues to discuss their latest finds at the shops around town, of which most are branches of the Humana and RDA chains.
+It’s totally normal and common for friends and colleagues to discuss their latest finds at the shops around town.
+Most are branches of the Humana and R.D.A chains.
 Last year, I bought my mum a posh green Irish tweed jacket for less than a fiver.
 It was practically new, had no visible signs of wear and tear and fits her to a tee!
-She’d received a compliment from her colleague the first time she wore it – what a great buy!

-While you used to be able to pick up really cool retro pieces for pennies, someone’s now realised there’s money to be made in vintage clothing.
-Recently, Humana opened its first vintage store on Ģertrūdes iela while other shops have noticeably upped prices on funky old tops and dresses.
+While you used to be able to pick up really cool retro pieces for pennies, businesses have now realised there’s money to be made in vintage clothing.
+Humana runs vintage-only shops on three central streets within ten minutes’ walking distance of each other – Tērbatas iela, Čaka iela and Ģertrūdes iela.

 It’s not just second hand clothes you can buy at the central market.
 As a teenager, I used to buy all my jeans there, at a specialist denim stall where the guy would ask you what style you were looking for, look you up and down for size (in public, keeping his hands to himself) and bring you a handful of jeans that fit like a glove.

-For many Rigans, the market is still the go-to place for clothing.
+For many locals, the market is still the go-to place for clothes shopping in Riga.
 It might not be to everyone’s taste but the prices are lower and the quality doesn’t seem that different to what you can buy in stores.